Top 10 NFL Players of the 30s

 3 Dutch Clark

-This man can do it all, kicking, passing, defense, running and was the first great star in the history of the Detroit Lions.
-He was Deion before Deion was Prime Time.
-He led the Lions to an impressive 10-3 in the first year (1934) of the Lions franchise.
-The next year, the Lions was in the NFL championship game and won as he helped out a 26-7 win over the Giants with an exciting 40-yard touchdown run.
-Potsy Clark, Clark's coach said "Dutch is like a rabbit in a brush heap when he gets into the secondary.
-He has no plan but only instinct to cut, pivot, slant and run in any direction equally well.'
+He led the Lions to an impressive 10-3 record in their first year (1934).
+The next year, the Lions were in the NFL Championship game and won, with Clark helping secure a 26-7 victory over the Giants with an exciting 40-yard touchdown run.
+Potsy Clark, Clark's coach, said, "Dutch is like a rabbit in a brush heap when he gets into the secondary.
+He has no plan but only instinct to cut, pivot, slant, and run in any direction equally well."

 Its Joeysworld